Morphylus/unity_ros_teleoperation/README.md

 ## Minor Version History

 ### 0.1.0
+_May need to reset the repo as LFS has been removed from history_
 - Added 2D version of the app
 - Refactored new Manager-Streamer system for standardized message visualizations
 - Added new visualizations